Israeli Strike On Gaza Hospital Kills Four, Wounds 17: WHO - UrduPoint

 He gave no details of the victims, but added: "WHO staff are all accounted for."

-In a message posted on X, the Israeli army said one of its planes "struck an operational command center and terrorists positioned in the courtyard of the Al-Aqsa Hospital in the area of Deir al Balah.
+The Israeli army said on X that one of its planes "struck an operational Islamic Jihad command center and terrorists positioned in the courtyard of the Al-Aqsa Hospital in the area of Deir al Balah.

 "Following the precise strike, the Al-Aqsa hospital building was not damaged and its function was not affected," it added.

-"We again call for protection of patients, health personnel and humanitarian missions," he added.
+"We again call for the protection of patients, health personnel, and humanitarian missions," he added.

 "The ongoing attacks and militarisation of hospitals must stop.
 International humanitarian law must be respected."